 Here are some quick tips for going to the beach, pool, or lake with your pet:

-1. For dogs who love to swim, it’s a good idea to have them wear a lifejacket if they will be unattended.
+- For dogs who love to swim, it’s a good idea to have them wear a lifejacket if they will be unattended for any period of time, even briefly.
 This is especially important if they are likely to be swimming for long periods of time, can’t get out of the water easily, or just as a safety precaution.

-2. Make sure there are plenty of shady spots for your dog to rest out of the water.
+- Make sure there are plenty of shady spots for your dog to rest out of the water.
 Dogs can also get sunburned on areas where they have thin hair coat and exposed skin.
-You can use sunscreen on your dog, but it may be difficult to apply so be sure to have shady areas for your dog to be able to get out of the sun.
+You can use sunscreen on your dog, but it may be difficult to apply so it’s best to be sure to have shady areas for your dog to be able to get out of the sun.

-4. Make sure you have plenty of fresh water for your dog to drink while at the beach, because swallowing salt water in the ocean can lead to vomiting, diarrhea, anorexia, dehydration, and serious medical complications.
+- Make sure you have plenty of fresh water for your dog to drink while at the beach because swallowing salt water can lead to vomiting, diarrhea, anorexia, dehydration, and serious medical complications.

-5. Rinse off your dog if he has been in salt water or chlorine to limit skin irritation and rashes.
-To help prevent ear infections from water getting into his ears, clean them after every single time he has been swimming.
+Rinse off your dog if he has been in saltwater or chlorine to limit skin irritation and rashes.
+To help prevent ear infections from water getting into his ears, clean your dog’s ears after every time he has been swimming.

 Pesky Parasite Protection

 While we all LOVE the warm weather that the spring and summer bring, so do the fleas and ticks.
-For comprehensive pet summer safety, however, we absolutely recommend year-round protection from fleas in the Southeast.
+For comprehensive pet summer safety, we absolutely recommend year-round protection from fleas.
 Fleas and ticks both carry lots of nasty and serious diseases, not to mention they are just totally gross critters!
 Be sure you are keeping your pets protected against these pesky parasites.

-There are many options for flea and tick prevention including collars, topical products, and now there are even oral products that can be given to ward off the jumping, biting, disease-carrying little critters that love to make a meal out of you and your pets.
-Be sure to ask your veterinarian for a recommendation for the best options for your pet’s lifestyle, risk, and tolerance when using the preventative products.
+There are many options for flea and tick prevention, including collars and topical products.
+There are now even oral products that can be given to ward off the jumping, biting, disease-carrying little critters that love to make a meal out of you and your pets.
+Be sure to ask your veterinarian for a recommendation for the best options for your pet’s lifestyle, risk, and tolerance when using preventative products.

 Stay Far Away from Fireworks

 While burns and injuries from fireworks are rare in pets, emotional and physical trauma from the noise of the fireworks is very common.
 The loud noises and vibration produced by the sound can elicit sheer panic, taking the form of trembling, hiding, and nervous excitement in your pet.
-This can quickly progress to a devastating situation where your pet can be injured trying to “escape” the loud and terrifying situation.
+These reactions can quickly progress into a devastating situation in which your pet can be injured trying to “escape” the loud and terrifying situation.